Largest artificial non-nuclear explosions: 2020 Beirut explosion

 On 4 August 2020, a warehouse containing 2,750 tonne of ammonium nitrate exploded following a fire in the Port of Beirut, Lebanon.
 The explosion generated a pressure wave felt more than 240 km away.
 A study by researchers from the Blast and Impact Dynamics Research Group at the University of Sheffield estimated the energy of the Beirut explosion to be equivalent to 0.5–1.2 kt of TNT.
 At least 218 people were killed, more than 7,000 injured, and about 300,000 made homeless.
 Much of central Beirut was devastated by the blast with property damage estimated at US$10–15 billion.

 2024 Toropets drone strike

-A Ukrainian drone attack on a Russian weapons depot in Toropets, Tver Oblast, caused an explosion large enough to be detected as an earthquake by monitoring stations.
+A Ukrainian drone attack on a Russian weapons depot in Toropets, Tver Oblast, caused an explosion large enough to be detected as a 2.8 magnitude earthquake by monitoring stations.
 Local residents were told to evacuate and schools in the region were closed.
+The largest primary explosion is estimated at 1.8kiloton leaving an 82m crater.
+Some 30,000tonnes of explosives ultimately detonated over the course of several days.